 Evergreen Valley College is honored to be nominated for the 2019 Bellwether Award!!
 View the competition video here: EVC-SJSU RN to BSN Pathway

-Click here to apply for the generic Associate Degree in Nursing Program (ADN)
+Coming soon: Application for the generic Associate Degree in Nursing Program (ADN)

-Click here if you are military/veteran applying for advanced placement in the nursing program
+Coming soon: Military/veteran application for advanced placement in the nursing program

 Beginning October 2018 for the Fall 2019/Spring2020 Application Cycle, a Multicriteria Selection process will be utilized (see Nursing Enrollment Page).